Home

 depends upon how strong your hands are — the smaller and weaker your hands

 are, the harder it is to push a larger syringe.
-I have weak hands and found
+I have small hands and found

 a 10ml one worked best for me with Tanya.
 Some people prefer smaller ones,